-01. Clauses Incorporated by Reference.
-The following Clauses are incorporated by reference, with the same force and effect as if they were given in full text.
+This contract incorporates one or more clauses by reference, with the same force and effect as if they were given in full text.
 Upon request, the Contracting Officer will make their full text available.
+Also, the full text of a clause may be accessed electronically at this/these address(es):